 How Long Does The Cineraria Live?

-Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates, hence in most areas, this short-lived perennial is simply thrown when flowering is over.
+Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates, hence in most areas, this short-lived perennial is thrown when flowering is over.

 Flowers provide a soothing visual experience.
 They are devoid of both emotions and problems.
 Add the Lovely Cineraria flower plants to your home garden.
 These plants look best if planted in groups of the same or different colours.

 Last year, I experimented with planting tall grass in the middle and having blooming Cineraria around it.
 Our Cineraria pots looked stunning.
 Please feel free to contact me if you have any questions.